mstopa-splunk/splunk-connect-for-syslog/docs/architecture/nginx.md

 3. Refer to Nginx documentation to find the command to reload the service, for example `sudo nginx -s reload`.

-4. Make sure to disable `Source/Destination Checking` if you work on AWS
+4. Make sure to disable `Source/Destination Checking` on your LB's host if you work on AWS

 ### Test your setup
 1. Send UDP messages to the load balancer and ensure that they are being correctly received in Splunk with the correct host IP: